Oregon Coast Vacation Rentals Guide

 a swimming pool, where you may find fireplaces, decks, a sleeping alcove,

 woodstove and some large suites.
-At least 45 homes are pet friendly.
+Quite a few homes are pet friendly.
 Most come

 fully equipped with kitchens, TV/VCR, DVD, stereos, dishwashers, dryers,